scocoyash/scocoyash.github.io/_posts/2020-05-24-speeding-up-convolutions.md

 ---

 > Is convolution in the real world, ever performed, in the way we were taught in various courses ?
-  Ehh, I don't think so.
-Let's explore how to optimize this heavy-computational operation using basic algorithmic cleverness and parallelization.
+  Nopes, I don't think so.
+Let's explore one of the ways to optimize this heavy-computational operation using basic algorithmic cleverness.

 <!--more-->

 On my normal laptop, i3 - 3<sup>rd</sup> Gen, I can infer most common CNN models using Tensorflow, Tensorflow Lite or Pytorch within 10-100 milliseconds.
-Even on latest flagship mobile chipsets such as Qualcomm's Snapdragon 865, using Tensorflow Lite, I am able to execute Mobilents (V1, V2) in almost (at max) 30ms. <br/>
+Even on latest flagship mobile chipsets such as Qualcomm's Snapdragon 865, using Tensorflow Lite, I am able to execute Mobilenets (V1, V2) in almost (at max) 30ms. <br/>

-But you will see, when you implement a normal convolution operation, using C/C++, it takes around 1 second for a single layer to execute.
+But you will see, when you [implement](https://github.com/scocoyash/Convolution-To-Gemm) a normal convolution operation, using C/C++, it takes around 1 second for a single layer to execute.
 So, how are these libraries able to optimize the convolution operation by a factor of around 100x ?
 It's really interesting to see human-cleverness at play while designing algorithms as well as exploitation of low-level architecture. <br/>

 Most of what I have read and written in this article is from a paper titled [Anatomy of High-Performance Many-Threaded Matrix Multiplication](https://www.cs.utexas.edu/users/flame/pubs/blis3_ipdps14.pdf) and the links mentioned in references.